 The National Marine Biological Library is one of the largest marine reference libraries in the world.
-Shelves full of collections are waiting for our members in a peaceful environment with modern facilities.
+Shelves full of collections are waiting for our Members in a peaceful environment with modern facilities.

 In early 2022, we were pleased to welcome back external visitors to Citadel Hill, to browse the shelves after a long break due to Covid-19.
-We also welcomed Tamar Atkinson as our new Library Assistant.
 As part of our work to make information available and accessible for all, this year saw us develop strategies that help deliver both remote and online services.
 Part of this strategy includes expanding our expertise in open access publishing.

-To see what the library has to offer, scan the
+To see what the library has to offer, click here.